nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 148

-### PrivateRoomOwned
+### PrivateRoomOperators

-The server sends us a list of operators in a specific room, that we can remove operator abilities from.
+The server sends us a list of operators in a private room we are in.

 ### Data Order